mjhea0/python-decorators/readme.md

   Something is happening after some_function() is called.
   ```

-## Time for some syntatic sugar!
+## Time for some syntactic sugar!

-Python allows you to simplfy the calling of decorators using the `@` symbol:
+Python allows you to simplify the calling of decorators using the `@` symbol:

 1. Let's create a module for our decorator: